jckarter/clay/doc/language-reference.md

 ### Source encoding

 Clay source code is stored as a stream of ASCII text.
-(However, anything other ASCII is currently treated as an opaque stream of bytes by the compiler.
+(Anything other than ASCII is currently passed through as an opaque stream of bytes by the compiler.
 This will change to proper UTF-8 encoding in the future.)

 ### Whitespace